tyler-hietanen/ygotas-companion/documentation/house_rules/HouseRules.md

 # Yu-Gi-Oh Custom House Rules
 Version: 1.0.0

-The following are a list of rules that we have agreed upon for our Yu-Gi-Oh duels.
+The following are a list of house rules that have been agreed upon for our Yu-Gi-Oh duels.
 Rules are subject to change (Especially when Tyler pulls some bullshit).

 ---

 ## Rule 0: Deck Sizes
 - Main Deck
-    - Must be between (40) and (60) cards.
+    - Must contain between (40) and (60) cards.
 - Side Deck (Optional)
-    - Must be less than or equal to (15) cards.
+    - Must contain less than or equal to (15) cards.
 - Extra Deck (Optional)
-    - Must be less than or equal to (15) cards.
+    - Must contain less than or equal to (15) cards.

 ## Rule 1: Beginning of a Duel
-- Before a duel begins, you may (but are not forced to) offer to have your opponent cut your deck.
-They can accept, or they can refuse.
+- Before a duel starts, the duelist may (but are not forced to) offer the opponent the option to cut the duelist's deck.
+The opponent does not have to accept.
-- Before cards are drawn or activated, it is common courtesy to show your opponent the bottom card of your deck.
+- Before cards are drawn or activated, it is common courtesy to show the bottom card of the duelist's deck to the opponent.
-- At the beginning of each duel, each player starts with five cards in their hands.
+- At the beginning of each duel, each duelist starts with five cards in their hand.
-    - Unlike modern Yu-Gi-Oh, the starting player also draws one card for their first turn.
+    - Unlike modern Yu-Gi-Oh, the starting player also draws one additional card for their first turn - they do not skip their draw phase.
-- Before any cards are activated, each duelist is allowed to mulligan their cards back into their deck, shuffle, and redraw five cards.
-Limit of one per duel.
+- Before any cards are activated in each duelist's first turn, each duelist is allowed to mulligan their entire hand back into their deck, shuffle, and redraw five cards.
+    - Limit of one per duel.
 - There is no maximum hand size.
-While standard Yu-Gi-Oh limits the hand to a size of 7, that is not required here.
+While standard Yu-Gi-Oh limits the hand to a size of 7, that is not enfoced.

 ## Rule 2: Forbidden Card Types
-In general, all card types up to XYZ monsters are allowed for use in a standard duel.
-We do not allow for:
+In general, all standard card types up to XYZ monsters are allowed for use in a standard duel.
+The following types are not allowed:
 - Pendulum Monsters (In the Pendulum Zones)
-    - We do allow for Pendulum Monsters, but only as Effect monsters.
+    - Pendulum Monsters, as *Effect* monsters only, are tentatively allowed.
 - Link Monsters

 ## Rule 3: Monster Zones
-We do not utilize Extra Monster zones, nor do we limit the summoning of monsters from the Extra Deck.
+There are no Extra Monster zones, nor are there any extra limitations on summoning of monsters from the Extra Deck.

 ## Rule 4: Forbidden + Limited Lists
 ### Forbidden Cards